cambridge-ceu/csd3/usage.md

 results <- do.call(rbind,t)
 r <- list(snps=snps,results=results)
 ```
-i.e., each chunk has 100 snps and chunks are combined manually.
+i.e., each chunk has 100 SNPs and chunks are combined manually.

 ## polyphen-2